drupal/cms-launcher/README.md

 ## How it works
 We use [static-php-cli](https://static-php.dev/) to compile a copy of PHP 8.3 that includes everything you need to run Drupal CMS.
 We bundle that with the [Composer](https://getcomposer.org/) dependency manager, and use those two tools to install and serve Drupal CMS.
 The app itself is a very simple front-end to PHP and Composer, written in JavaScript using the [Electron](https://www.electronjs.org/) framework.

-## Where are the Drupal files and database
+## Where are the Drupal files and database?
-The Drupal files and database are stored outside of the application in the `drupal` directory under the `Documents` folder of the user.
-The site database is under there in `sites/default/files/.ht.sqlite`.
+The Drupal files and database are stored outside of the application, in the `drupal` directory under the user's `Documents` folder.
+The site database is in there, at `web/sites/default/files/.ht.sqlite`.

-If you want to reset your Drupal CMS, close the application, delete the `drupal` directory from your `Documents` folder and launch the application again.
+If you want to reset your Drupal CMS, close the application, delete the `drupal` directory from your `Documents` folder, and launch the application again.
 It will reinstall Drupal CMS from scratch.

 ## How to develop this application